-The Georgia Department of Education (GaDOE) released the FY18 21st Century Community Learning Centers (21st CCLC) Request for Proposals.
-This competition is seeking to fund applicants who will operate 21st CCLC programs beginning in the 2017-2018 school year.
+The Georgia Department of Education (GaDOE) administers the 21st Century Community Learning Centers (21st CCLC) here in Georgia.
 To learn more about 21st CCLC rules, regulations, and guidance, please visit the U.S. Department of Education website or the GaDOE’s website.

 Please direct any questions or comments to email@example.com.

 The Afterschool Care Program within the Georgia Division of Family and Children Services (DFCS) provides federal funding to non-profit organizations and public agencies who serve youth and families during the out-of-school time.
 To be eligible, programs must serve youth and families within low-to-moderate income communities and the foster care system.

 The goals of the DFCS Afterschool Care Program are to:

 - Strengthen youth-serving organizations and institutions by providing funding that increases their capacity to design, implement, and sustain quality youth development programs and services;

 - Provide opportunities for youth to establish positive relationships with their peers and caring adults during traditional non-school day hours; and